plum-umd/checkedc-clang/clang/docs/checkedc/3C/README.md

   so far, when we've seen Mac-specific problems, we've usually gotten a fix into Microsoft's repository reasonably quickly.

-You can potentially use some tools from one repository and some from the other (for example, the Checked C compiler from Microsoft's repository and 3C from CCI's), though neither CCI nor Microsoft tests this configuration.

 As noted in the [setup instructions](INSTALL.md#basics), both 3C and the Checked C compiler depend on the Checked C system headers, which Microsoft maintains in [a subdirectory of a separate repository named